-My parents took my sisters and me to church “whenever the doors were open”.
-That was all the time.
-Fulton Road Baptist Church was a small congregational church situated in the struggling part of Mobile, Alabama, on what is affectionately (or derogatorily) known as D.I.P.
-(Dauphin Island Parkway), or the Parkway.
-There I went to school through the fifth grade, before transferring to a small, independent Methodist school until graduation.
-Sunday morning and Sunday night, Monday night (Royal Ambassadors), Wednesday at chapel during school and Wednesday night for prayer meeting – – we got a steady diet of the gospel.
-And for that I am eternally grateful.
+Fulton Road Baptist was a small congregational church in the struggling part of Mobile, along what is affectionately (or derogatorily) known as D.I.P.
+(Dauphin Island Parkway).
+Also, that was school through the fifth grade; until transferring to a small, independent Methodist school through graduation.
+We were in church all the time: Sunday morning, Sunday night, Monday night (Royal Ambassadors), Wednesday chapel at school, and Wednesday night prayer meeting.

 Don’t get me wrong.
-I was not overly devout, preferring parking-lot duty on Sunday nights with my dad.
-In the early 1970’s, the men in the church would hang out in the parking lot smoking cigarettes.
-Maybe once or twice a year, fiery evangelists came through town holding week-long revival meetings at our church.
-How can I forget Lee Castro, the evangelist from Mexico with his beautiful voice and guitar, or Anis Shorrosh, the Palestinian Christian born in Nazareth who came down to the Parkway showing films from the Holy Land?
-So many preachers and Bible teachers left no doubt in my mind: Jesus is real, and He came to save us from our sins.
+I was not overly devout, preferring parking-lot duty on Sunday nights with my Dad.
+Maybe once or twice a year, fiery evangelists came through town holding week-long revival meetings.
+I remember Lee Castro, the evangelist from Mexico with his beautiful voice and guitar; and Anis Shorrosh, the Palestinian Christian born in Nazareth who came down to the Parkway showing films from the Holy Land.
+I grew up knowing there was something special about the Bible.

 Lee Castro, Evangelist

 By grace through faith